ameerwasi001/Imperal/README.md

   }
 }
 ```
-Here this while loop get's a new x in a different context every time it loops so iteration syntactically works seemlessly with other imperative programming languages.
+Here this while loop gets a new x in a different context every time it loops so iteration syntactically works seamlessly with other imperative programming languages.

 # Lists
-Lists are what you's expect them to be from a standard programming language but with a few quirks.
+Lists are what you expect them to be from a standard programming language but with a few quirks.
 Let's begin with an example,
 ```
 nums = [1, 3, 5, 7]
 ```